Status of Jerusalem: Background

-On 14 May 1948, the Jewish community in Palestine issued the declaration of the establishment of the State of Israel within territory set aside for the Jewish state in the Partition Plan.
+On 14 May 1948, the Jewish community in Palestine issued the Declaration of the Establishment of the State of Israel, stating that it was "prepared to cooperate with [the UN] in implementing [the UN Partition Plan]".
 Israel became a member of the United Nations the following year and has since been recognised by most countries.
 The countries recognizing Israel did not necessarily recognize its sovereignty over Jerusalem generally, citing the UN resolutions which called for an international status for the city.
 The United States, Guatemala, Honduras and Kosovo have embassies in Jerusalem.

-With the declaration of the establishment of the State of Israel and the subsequent invasion by surrounding Arab states, the UN proposal for Jerusalem never materialised.
+With the Declaration of the Establishment of the State of Israel and the subsequent invasion by surrounding Arab states, the UN proposal for Jerusalem was never implemented.
 The 1949 Armistice Agreements left Jordan in control of the eastern parts of Jerusalem, while the western sector (with the exception of the Mount Scopus exclave in the east) was held by Israel.
 Each side recognised the other's de facto control of their respective sectors.
 The Armistice Agreement, however, was considered internationally as having no legal effect on the continued validity of the provisions of the partition resolution for the internationalisation of Jerusalem.
 In 1950, Jordan annexed East Jerusalem as part of its larger annexation of the West Bank.
 Though the United Kingdom and Iraq recognized Jordanian rule over East Jerusalem, no other country recognized either Jordanian or Israeli rule over the respective areas of the city under their control.
 Pakistan is sometimes falsely claimed to have recognized the annexation as well.

 Following the Six-Day War of 1967, Israel declared that Israeli law would be applied to East Jerusalem and enlarged its eastern boundaries, approximately doubling its size.
 The action was deemed unlawful by other states who did not recognize it.
 It was condemned by the UN Security Council and General Assembly which described it as an annexation and a violation of the rights of the Palestinian population.
 In 1980, Israel passed the Jerusalem Law, which declared that "Jerusalem, complete and united, is the capital of Israel".
 The Security Council declared the law null and void in Resolution 478, which also called upon member states to withdraw their diplomatic missions from the city.
 The UN General Assembly has also passed numerous resolutions to the same effect.